david-fernando/react-electron-ts/README.md

 ## <div id="about">About</div>

-Easy-to-understand-and-use boilerplate code for creating an Electron desktop app simply using Reactjs.
+Easy-to-understand-and-use boilerplate code for creating an Electron desktop app simply using Reactjs and TypeScript.
 Includes React Router

 ## <div id="usage">How to use</div>